 I started January with a muscular injury in my lower back/glute and followed that with not one, but now two DNF’s – the Warburton trail race (flu, I shouldn’t have even tried to run this one!) and the Surf Coast Century.
 In the 12 years I’ve been running I’d only DNF’d one race ever and that was in the midst of separating from my now ex-husband of 17 years so, you know, I was inclined to cut myself a little slack there.

-If you read that link to the Surf Coast Century story (which I will put up shortly) you’ll see I was pretty cut up about not finishing.
+If you read that link to the Surf Coast Century story you’ll see I was pretty cut up about not finishing.
 I spent a week or more beating myself up over something I eventually realised wasn’t my fault.
 And once I realised that I realised something else.

 I don’t really feel like I’ve had an awful year.
 On the contrary, I feel like I am getting closer to something I’ve wanted for a long time.
 Strength and consistency in my training.
 Competency at running.
 Boring words I guess, but I take pride in them.
 They mean I trust in my ability to do this difficult stuff.
 To achieve the goals I set out for.